shailen/shailen.github.com/source/_posts/2012-11-17-using-boolean-expressions-for-assignment-in-dart.markdown

 Based on other languages I have used, I would expect `y` to equal `10`.
 In Dart, this does not happen and `y` gets assigned a value of `false`.
 Why?
 Since `10` is not explicitly `true`, it evaluates to
 `false`.
-All things that are not explicitly `true` in Dart, are false (see my [post](http://shailen.github.com/blog/2012/11/16/booleans-in-dart/) from yesterday it this isn't clear).
+All things that are not explicitly `true` in Dart, are false (see my [post](http://shailen.github.com/blog/2012/11/16/booleans-in-dart/) from yesterday if this isn't clear).

 Now, in checked mode (you are using checked mode, right?), `y` doesn't get a value at all because we get an error: